brepowell/icesat-data-visualization/README.md

 e3sm_data_over_time_visualization.py is where I made a function to create an animation for however many days exist in the netCDF file.

+> Here's a 5-day simulation, where blue is water and red is sea ice; white is a border between the two

 <img src="\practice_plotting\5_day_simulation.gif" width = "400">

+> Here's a 10-day simulation; both of these start from initial conditions, which are perfect.
+That is why there is a very nice edge at first.

 <img src="\practice_plotting\10_day_simulation.gif" width = "400">